 Departments should continue to budget for the Business Participation Model (BPM).
-These BPM charges pay for services provided by the Small Business Development and Procurement Divisions of the Internal Services Department that are related to your funded FY 2022-23 departmental capital programs.
+These BPM charges pay for services provided by the Small Business Development Division of the Internal Services Department and the Strategic Procurement Department that are related to your funded FY 2023-24 departmental capital programs.
 The BPM calculation for your department is based on your total departmental capital budget expenditure for the fiscal year less PTP funding sources, federal and state grants, trust funds and various bond proceeds, where required.
-At the end of each fiscal year, your OMB Budget analyst will advise your department as to what their BPM allocation is and your department will be asked to provide the required capital chartfield to post your allocated BPM expenditures to.
+At the end of each fiscal year, your OMB Budget analyst will advise departments as to what their BPM allocation is and departments will be asked to provide the required capital chartfield to post your allocated BPM expenditures to.